Our Secretariat is a global team spread across Bogotá, Conakry, Lagos, Nairobi, Brussels, London, Austin, New York, and Washington D.C.

-Janet (pronunciation) supports ongoing work including the Data Values and Agriculture Data to Tackle Food Insecurity projects.
-Janet has worked as a journalist, editor and program manager in a range of contexts and is co-author of the forthcoming book, Global Development: Poverty, Inequality and the Politics of Data, along with Drs.
-Catherine Weaver and Ji Ma at the University of Texas.
-Janet recently graduated with a Master in Global Policy Studies.
-She is currently based in Austin, Texas.
+Janet (pronunciation) works within the Policy team to translate the Global Partnership's vision for accountable data governance into real-world impacts.
+Janet joined the Global Partnership in 2021 to help shape our external-facing policy work into compelling stories, messaging, and campaigns in ways that were accessible, inclusive, and impactful.
+Janet has worked as a journalist, editor, and program manager in a range of contexts and is co-author of the forthcoming book, Global Development: Poverty, Inequality and the Politics of Data, along with Dr. Catherine Weaver at the University of Texas.
+Janet holds degrees in Journalism and Global Policy Studies.
+She is based in Austin, Texas.

 Fabrizio is a consultant at the Global Partnership.
 He works on building relationships and assessing interests with UN Agencies and diplomatic community counterparts; increasing support from member states and agriculture sector stakeholders on the urgent need for investment in agricultural statistics; and empowering change makers within UN Agencies to advance changes that will strengthen data and statistics within the organizations.
 Previously, he worked as a political and development advisor for USAID at the U.S. Mission to UN Agencies in Rome, and as an economist for FAO and IFAD.
 He holds a Master in Economics and International Policies.
 He is based in Rome.